Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 This image is an equirectangular projection of a 360 image captured from the center of a radially symmetric room.
 Everything is the same distance away, so it's all the same size.
 ![Radial Perspective](images/radialProjection.jpg).

+#### The Ground Plane
+One element of strong linear present that is almost constant in our vision is a ground plane.
+Despite the environment you are in, you almost always *see* a clear ground plane in your periphery.
+It's an element of linear perspective that is particularly powerful and useful for VR developers.

+If you don't have a reason not to, you should include a ground plane at a reasonable distance.
+Of course there are many reasons not to, this is VR, do something magical!

 ### Perspective Distortion
 "Perspective Distortion" is ... perspective.
 Things get bigger as they get closer to the viewer.
 Things that are further away are smaller.
 That's all perspective distortion is.